PID Controller Design for Fast Reference Tracking

 Change the controller type to improve the response.

 Adding derivative action to the controller gives PID Tuner more freedom to achieve adequate phase margin with the desired response speed.

 PIDF.
 PID Tuner designs a new PIDF controller.
 (See PID Controller Type for more information about available controller types.)

 The rise time and settling time now meet the design requirements.
 You can use the Response time slider to make further adjustments to the response.
 To revert to the default automated tuning result, click Reset Design.

-To adjust the closed-loop bandwidth instead of the response
+To adjust the closed-loop bandwidth instead of the response time, select

 Analyze other system responses, if appropriate.